Neil511/connect4/README.md

 # connect4
-Game of Connect 4 developed in C++
+Game of Connect 4 developed in C++ using the MVC Design Pattern

 ##Made Using
 * SFML (Simple Fast Media Library), http://www.sfml-dev.org/index.php